argovis/documentation/special_topics/api_usage.rst

  - Latitudes must be on [-90,90]; longitudes must be on [-180,180].
  - Parameters that accept lists generally AND together the items found in their lists; so for example, ``/profiles?data=pres,doxy`` will filter for profiles that have *both* pressure and dissolved oxygen, not just one or the other.
  - Some parameters note they support *~ negation*.
 This means you can search for documents that *don't* match the listed value.
-If we changed tha above example to ``/profiles?data=pres,~doxy``, this would match profiles that have pressure but do *not* have dissolved oxygen.
+If we changed the above example to ``/profiles?data=pres,~doxy``, this would match profiles that have pressure but do *not* have dissolved oxygen.
  - Some parameters, particularly those that have a fixed vocabulary of options, like which data center to query from, have a corresponding special route to show you what all the options are.
 These will be noted in the API docs beside the parameter, where applicable.

 *Last reviewed 22-05-18*